elmomoilanen/Simple-neural-network/README.md

 }
 ```

-and the related fitting results plot
+and the related fitting results (cost and accuracy) plot

 ![](docs/ann_fit_results.png)